billyyoung/blog/content/posts/nfts-dec-2021.md

 Examples:

-* [Loom](https://www.artblocks.io/project/213) is one such project that I like: RNG quilts with some RNG holes punched into them.
-[Here's mine](https://www.artblocks.io/token/213000106)
+* <a target="_blank" href="https://www.artblocks.io/project/213">Loom</a> is one such project that I like: RNG quilts with some RNG holes punched into them. <a target="_blank" href="https://www.artblocks.io/token/213000106">Here's mine</a>
-* [Loot](https://www.lootproject.com/), by [Dom Hofmann](https://twitter.com/dhof/): a stunning case study in emergent complexity that deserves its own page in the history books.
-Read more about it [here](https://nftnow.com/guides/loot-nft-guide/)
+* <a target="_blank" href="https://www.lootproject.com/">Loot</a>, by <a target="_blank" href="https://twitter.com/dhof/">Dom Hofmann</a>: a stunning case study in emergent complexity that deserves its own page in the history books.
+Read more about it <a target="_blank" href="https://nftnow.com/guides/loot-nft-guide/">here</a>
-* [Cryptopunks](https://www.larvalabs.com/cryptopunks): one of the earliest RNG Art projects, Punks sell for [$250K+](https://www.larvalabs.com/cryptopunks/sales) (as of 2021-01-03).
+* <a target="_blank" href="https://www.larvalabs.com/cryptopunks">Cryptopunks</a>: one of the earliest RNG Art projects, Punks sell for <a target="_blank" href="https://www.larvalabs.com/cryptopunks/sales">$250K+</a> (as of 2021-01-03).
 IMO Punks have transcended the base version of RNG Art since they now give you so much status in the NFT community, which comes with visibility, access, etc. It's far more than just owning a jpeg

 ### Level 5: Art, Community, Utility, Fundraising
 So you want to generate 9999 pieces of RNG art.
 What can you do from there?